 We show the distribution of Stetson J indices for the full sample of stars in the top panel of Fig. 3 for the R-band data.
 The plots in the other filters are quantitatively similar.
 As one can see, the majority of sources is not variable.
-However, a fraction of 40/38/29 percent of the stars are considered variable with a Stetson J index above one in V, R, and I, respectively.
+However, a fraction of 40/38/29per cent of the stars are considered variable with a Stetson J index above one in V, R, and I, respectively.
 We consider these sources the variable sample of young stars in each filter.
-The drop in the Iband variability fraction is due to the fact that generally variability amplitudes for the majority of physical mechanisms (surface spots, line of sight extinction changes, mass accretion rate variations) are lower at longer wavelengths.
-Note that 25 percent of all stars are considered variable in all three filters simultaneously, and 44 percent are variable in at least one of the filters.
-In Fig. 3 we only show values for Stetson J up to five, and a fraction of 3.7/5.0/3.0 percent of the stars is more variable than this, up to a maximum Stetson J index of 25/34/56 in V, R, and I, respectively.
+The drop in the I-band variability fraction is due to the fact that generally variability amplitudes for the majority of physical mechanisms (surface spots, line-of-sight extinction changes, and mass accretion rate variations) are lower at longer wavelengths.
+Note that 25 per cent of all stars are considered variable in all three filters simultaneously, and 44 per cent are variable in at least one of the filters.
+In Fig. 3, we only show values for Stetson J up to five, and a fraction of 3.7/5.0/3.0 per cent of the stars is more variable than this, up to a maximum Stetson J index of 25/34/56 in V, R, and I, respectively.
 The symbol colour in the plot indicates the asymmetry index M for each star.
-Note that this is only meaningful for the variable sample, i.e. the sources with a Stetson J index above one (see below).
-In Fig. B1 in the Appendix we show a few examples of symmetric, dipper, and burster light curves.
+Note that this is only meaningful for the variable sample, that is, the sources with a Stetson J index above one (see below).
+In Fig. B1 in Appendix B, we show a few examples of symmetric, dipper, and burster light curves.

-The number of objects in our full and variable sample per magnitude bin starts dropping for Gmag = 16 mag and fainter.
+The number of objects in our full and variable sample per magnitude bin starts dropping for $G{mag} = 16$ mag and fainter.
 Thus, the samples become incomplete for sources fainter than that limit.
 This is caused by the variations in limiting magnitude and field of view in our data.
-Similarly, objects brighter than Gmag = 10 mag are at or near saturation in some of the data.
+Similarly, objects brighter than $G{\text{mag}} = 10$ mag are at or near saturation in some of the data.
 Independent of this, or the filter used, the dominant type of light curve in the variable sample is symmetric (-0.5 < M < +0.5).
-Typically about 50 to 80 percent of the variable stars are categorised as symmetric (depending on Gmag and filter).
-Within the Gmag = 10 -14 mag range (where we are certainly complete), the fraction of symmetric light curves is 0.67/0.62/0.56 for V, R, and I, respectively.
+Typically about 50 per cent-80 per cent of the variable stars are categorized as symmetric (depending on $G{\text{mag}}$ and filter).
+Within the $G{\text{mag}} = 10-14$ mag range (where we are certainly complete), the fraction of symmetric light curves is 0.67/0.62/0.56 for V, R, and I, respectively.
 The remaining objects are bursters and dippers.
-The ratio of bursters to dippers for the variable sources in the Gmag = 10 - 1014 mag range is 0.26/0.62/0.00, for V, R, and I, respectively.
-Thus, in all filters, the brighter sources are dominated by dipper light curves, which outnumber the burster light curves by a factor of two to four or more.
+The ratio of bursters to dippers for the variable sources in the $G{\text{mag}} = 10-14$ mag range is 0.26/0.62/0.00, for V, R, and I, respectively.
+Thus, in all filters, the brighter sources are dominated by dipper light curves, which outnumber the burster light curves by a factor of 2-4 or more.
 At fainter magnitudes (above about 14/15/15 in V, R, and I) the burster light curves start to dominate over dippers.